 The Company operates eleven mills globally with a total crushing capacity of 20.7 million tonnes per annum (MTPA) or 94,520 tonnes crushed per day (TCD).
-The Company operates seven sugar mills in India with a total crushing capacity of 7.1 MTPA or 35,000 TCD and two port based sugar refineries with capacity of 1.7 MTPA.
+The Company operates seven sugar mills in India with a total crushing capacity of 5 Mn.
+Tons per Annum (MTPA) or 45,000 TCD and two port based sugar refineries with capacity of 1.7 Mn.
+Tons per Annum (MTPA).
 The Company also has significant presence in South Brazil, through acquisitions of Renuka Vale do Ivai and Renuka do Brasil.
 Renuka Vale do Ivai was acquired on 19th March 2010 and is 100% owned by the Company.
 The Company currently holds 59.4% equity stake in Renuka do Brasil which was acquired on 7th July 2010.
 The combined crushing capacity of the Brazilian subsidiary companies is 13.6 MTPA.
 The Company is the only sugar producer globally with year round crushing due to complementary seasons in India and Brazil.

 The Company manufactures fuel grade ethanol that